ntudsp/araus-dataset-baseline-models/README.md

 # araus-dataset-baseline-models

-This repository stores code to download the ARAUS dataset and train baseline models for the dataset.
-For more details on the dataset, please refer to our publication (a preprint can be found on arXiv at <a href="https://doi.org/10.48550/arXiv.2207.01078">https://doi.org/10.48550/arXiv.2207.01078</a>:
+This repository stores code to download the ARAUS dataset (v1 and v2) and train baseline models for the dataset (v1 only).
+For more details on the initial publication of the dataset (ARAUSv1), please refer to our publication (a preprint can be found on arXiv at <a href="https://doi.org/10.48550/arXiv.2207.01078">https://doi.org/10.48550/arXiv.2207.01078</a>):

-> Kenneth Ooi, Zhen-Ting Ong, Karn N. Watcharasupat, Bhan Lam, Joo Young Hong, Woon-Seng Gan, ARAUS: A large-scale dataset and baseline models of affective responses to augmented urban soundscapes, _IEEE Transactions on Affective Computing_, [Under review].
+> Kenneth Ooi, Zhen-Ting Ong, Karn N. Watcharasupat, Bhan Lam, Joo Young Hong, Woon-Seng Gan, ARAUS: A large-scale dataset and baseline models of affective responses to augmented urban soundscapes, _IEEE Transactions on Affective Computing_, 2023.

+For more details on ARAUSv2, please refer to the following publication (a preprint can be found at <a href="https://hdl.handle.net/10356/168665">https://hdl.handle.net/10356/168665</a>):

+> Kenneth Ooi, Zhen-Ting Ong, Karn N. Watcharasupat, Bhan Lam, Trevor Wong, Woon-Seng Gan.
+ARAUSv2: An Expanded Dataset and Multimodal Models of Affective Responses to Augmented Urban Soundscapes.
+In _Proceedings of the 52nd International Congress and Exposition on Noise Control Engineering (Inter-Noise)_, Chiba (2023).

 The ARAUS dataset makes use of urban soundscape recordings from the <a href="https://urban-soundscapes.s3.eu-central-1.wasabisys.com/soundscapes/index.html">Urban Soundscapes of the World (USotW) database</a>.
 If you use the ARAUS dataset or the USotW recordings in your work, please cite the following publication:

 > Bert De Coensel, Kang Sun and Dick Botteldooren.
 Urban Soundscapes of the World: selection and reproduction of urban acoustic environments with soundscape in mind.
-In _Proceedings of the 46th International Congress and Exposition on Noise Control Engineering (Inter-noise)_, Hong Kong (2017).
+In _Proceedings of the 46th International Congress and Exposition on Noise Control Engineering (Inter-Noise)_, Hong Kong (2017).

 The ARAUS dataset also makes use of masker recordings taken from <a href="https://freesound.org/">Freesound</a> or <a href="https://xeno-canto.org/">Xeno-canto</a>.
 If you use the ARAUS dataset or the masker recordings in your work, please ensure that you comply with the <a href="#license">license</a> (mainly Creative Commons licenses) and <a href="#citation">citation</a> terms of the individual source files.
 We have collated these terms as part of the ARAUS dataset for easy reference, but make no representation or guarantee as to their accuracy or currency.
 In the event of any discrepancy, please defer to the metadata of the original source files hosted on their corresponding databases.